SparkliTwizzl/plurality-utilities/README.md

 ---

-###### 5.1.1.2.1.2 - Find and replace tokens
+###### 5.1.1.2.1.2 - Find and replace tokens (OPTIONAL)

 These tokens are used to define custom find-and-replace pairs for a template.

+The find-and-replace pairs are only applied to the template's "replace" string.
-They are applied after a template is populated with data, and therefore are able to modify that data.
+They are applied after a template is populated with entry data, and therefore are able to modify that data.

-A `replace` token must be paired with a `find` token, and must come after it.
-A `find` token can be present without a paired `replace` token, but this will cause all the "find" items to be removed rather than replaced with other text.
+"Find" keys are defined by a token with the name `find`.
+"Replace" values are defined by a token with the name `replace`.

 The value of a `find` or `replace` token must be an inline region body, starting with a `{` and ending with a `}`.
 Within the token body, put your find/replace items as a comma-separated list.
 The lists cannot contain blank items, and they must have the same number of items as each other.

+A `replace` token must be paired with a `find` token, and must come after it.
+A `find` token can be present without a paired `replace` token, but this will cause all the "find" items to be removed rather than replaced with other text.

 **Example:**